tasket/Qubes-vpn-support/README.md

 On Qubes 4.x this script is linked to /rw/config/qubes-firewall.d/90_tunnel-restrict and you can add a custom script in the qubes-firewall.d folder to include your own rules.

-Outgoing traffic is controlled by group ID of the running process.
+When any `vpn-handler*` Qubes service is active, outgoing traffic is controlled by group ID of the running process; only `qvpn` group is granted access.
 So even if your VPN provider has dozens of IPs randomly-assigned via DNS or uses a client other than openvpn then no editing of the firewall script should be necessary.
 However, this group-based control can be safely removed if necessary by simply changing OUTPUT policy to ACCEPT; the restriction exists only to prevent accidental clearnet access from within the VPN VM and does not affect anti-leak rules for connected downstream VMs.

+If `proxy-firewall-restrict` is used to secure another connection scheme (i.e. Network Manager), this arrangement should work as long as a `vpn-handler*` service is *not* specified.
+Otherwise, Network Manager would need some way of running the VPN client under the `qvpn` group.

 Also, local traffic to and from tun0 and vif+ is disallowed.
 However, the current version allows ICMP packets so if you think blocking these is necessary you can un-comment the ICMP section of the script.